 8. Some businesses had longer to get ready for MTD for VAT

 VAT-registered businesses with "complex requirements" did not have to comply until 1 October 2019.
 These included:

 - Those required to make payments on account;

 - Not-for-profit organisations that are not set up as a company;

 - VAT groups and VAT divisions.

-9. You'll need to officially sign up for Making Tax Digital with HMRC
+9. You need to officially sign up for Making Tax Digital with HMRC

 It's up to business owners to sign up on the HMRC website.
 You'll need your Government Gateway user ID and password and your VAT registration number.
-If your accountant currently files your VAT return for you, they can continue to do that under Making Tax Digital by signing up on your behalf as your agent.
+Your accountant can file your VAT return for you, providing they are signed up to act on your behalf as your agent.